IBM/event-automation/_es_11.2/06-connecting/02-setting-up-connectors.md

 If your connector consists of just a single JAR file, you can copy it directly into the `my-plugins` directory.

-If your connector consists of multiple JAR files, create a directory for the connector inside the `my-plugins` directory and copy all of the connector's JAR files into that directory.
+If your connector consists of multiple JAR files or requires additional dependencies, create a directory for the connector inside the `my-plugins` directory and copy all the connector's JAR files into that directory.

 An example of how the directory structure might look with 3 connectors: